-JPMorgan Chase provides lending-related financial instruments (e.g., commitments and guarantees) to address the financing needs of its customers and clients.
+JPMorganChase provides lending-related financial instruments (e.g., commitments and guarantees) to address the financing needs of its customers and clients.
 The contractual amount of these financial instruments represents the maximum possible credit risk to the Firm should the customer or client draw upon the commitment or the Firm be required to fulfill its obligation under the guarantee, and should the customer or client subsequently fail to perform according to the terms of the contract.
 Most of these commitments and guarantees have historically been refinanced, extended, cancelled, or expired without being drawn or a default occurring.
 As a result, the total contractual amount of these instruments is not, in the Firm's view, representative of its expected future credit exposure or funding requirements.

 To provide for expected credit losses in wholesale and certain consumer lending-related commitments, an allowance for credit losses on lending-related commitments is maintained.
 Refer to Note 13 for further information regarding the allowance for credit losses on lending-related commitments.

-The following table summarizes the contractual amounts and carrying values of off-balance sheet lending-related financial instruments, guarantees and other commitments at December 31, 2023 and 2022.
-The amounts in the table below for credit card and home equity lending-related commitments represent the total available credit for these products.
-The Firm has not experienced, and does not anticipate, that all available lines of credit for these products will be utilized at the same time.
-The Firm can reduce or cancel credit card lines of credit by providing the borrower notice or, in some cases as permitted by law, without notice.
-In addition, the Firm typically closes credit card lines when the borrower is 60 days or more past due.
-The Firm may reduce or close HELOCs when there are significant decreases in the value of the underlying property, or when there has been a demonstrable decline in the creditworthiness of the borrower.
+The following table summarizes the contractual amounts and carrying values of off-balance sheet lending-related financial instruments, guarantees and other commitments at December 31, 2024 and 2023.
+The amounts in the table below for credit card, home equity and certain scored business banking lendingrelated commitments represent the total available credit for these products.
+The Firm has not experienced, and does not anticipate, that all available lines of credit for these commitments will be utilized at the same time.
+The Firm can reduce or cancel these commitments, in accordance with the contract, or to the extent otherwise permitted by law, including when there has been a demonstrable decline in the creditworthiness of the borrower or significant decrease in the value of underlying property.